-The Pharmacy Technician Program will be a two-semester Certificate program.
-It will be a Level I Certificate of Technology consisting of 29 credit hours and 800 contact hours.
-This program will be located at Galveston College under the administrative direction of the Dean of Health Sciences.
+The Pharmacy Technician Program is a two-semester Certificate program.
+It is a Level I Certificate of Technology consisting of 29 credit hours and 800 contact hours.
+This program is located at Galveston College under the administrative direction of the Dean of Health Sciences.
 Students who successfully complete this certificate program will be eligible to take the National Certification Examination for Pharmacy Technicians administered by the Pharmacy Technician Certification Board, the accrediting board for Pharmacy Technicians.